Rapp OptoElectronic

 • Power supplies for PMTs:

-Either a Sutter PS-2 (dual channel high-voltage power supply for R6357 PMTs) or
+Either a Sutter PS-2 (dual channel high-voltage power supply for multialkali PMTs) or

 • Hamamatsu, Sigmann or FEMTO pre-amplifiers, selection varies with software and type of scan

-• Data acquisition: National Instruments and Measurement Computing systems
+• Data acquisition: MBF Bioscience vDAQ or National Instruments

 Features